consolidation/cgr/README.md

 ## Alternative Solutions

+### Manual Use of Native Composer Features

 The cgr script maintains the convenience of automatically managing the global installation location for you; however, if this is not desired, you may simply run commands similar to:

 `COMPOSER_BIN_DIR=$HOME/bin composer require org/project:~1.0`

 If you go this route, you will need to set up your install location manually using `mkdir` and `cd` as necessary prior to running `composer require`.
 You cannot simply set COMPOSER_BIN_DIR globally, as doing this would cause the binaries from local projects to be installed into your global bin directory, which would, of course, not be desirable.

+In a Continuous Integration script, the following construct is useful:

+`/usr/bin/env COMPOSER_BIN_DIR=$HOME/bin composer --working-dir=$HOME/project require org/project:~1.0`

+Change the installation directory (`$HOME/project`) to match the project being installed, so that every project is installed in its own separate location.

+### Composer Bin Plugin

+The Composer plugin [bamarni/composer-bin-plugin](https://github.com/bamarni/composer-bin-plugin) offers a similar way to manage isolated installation of binary tools by defining separate named installation locations.
+This gives a convenient way to install multiple projects together (e.g. install [Robo](https://robo.li) along with external projects providing additional Robo tasks in a 'robo' project).

 ## Future Development